About the Farm...

-Prairie Birthday Farm, a small scale family farm in west central Missouri, supplies sustainably produced fruit, vegetables, herbs, eggs, honey, and edible flowers to area residents and local chefs.
+Prairie Birthday Farm is a small scale family farm in west central Missouri that supplies sustainably produced fruit, vegetables, herbs, eggs, honey and edible flowers to area residents and local chefs.
 In addition, the farm is a sustainable research and land stewardship effort, which strives to mimic nature with a resilient permaculture design.
 At Prairie Birthday Farm, we are dedicated to:

 Producing food that preserves and protects humans, other species, and planet health.

 Educating others about the plants and animals that sustain our lives.

 Inspiring others to produce habitat and food in their own communities.

 Sharing the artistic beauty of sustainable food growing.